wallco/pythology/README.md

 `S, I, R = mysirmodel.build(population=200, initial=initial, time=365)`

+This way, the variables S, I and R will be assigned one list each, containing 365 values (the number of individuals in that compartment each day) to be plotted and analyzed.

 It's important to maintain consistent order when declaring compartments.

 ## 3- To be implemented